marianabeldi/portfolio/src/portfolio/2023-02-23-common-SVG-fails.md

 ---
 title: "6 common SVG fails and how to fix them"
-description: Someone recently asked me how I approach debugging inline SVGs.
+description: "Someone recently asked me how I approach debugging inline SVGs.
 Because it is part of the DOM, we can inspect any inline SVG in any browser DevTools.
-And because of that, we have the ability to scope things out and uncover any potential issues or opportunities to optimize the SVG.
+And because of that, we have the ability to scope things out and uncover any potential issues or opportunities to optimize the SVG."
 date: 2023-02-23
 canonicalUrl: https://css-tricks.com/6-common-svg-fails-and-how-to-fix-them/
 image: /assets/portfolio/blog-6fails-01.jpg